autogluon/autogluon-rag/docs/tutorials/generator/speculative_decoding.md

 # Use speculative decoding for inference

 ## What is Speculative Decoding?
 Decoding is often a time-consuming step in large autoregressive models like Transformers.
-Common decoding strategies, such as greedy decoding or beam search, require running the model multiple times—generating `K` tokens can take `n*K` serial runs, where `n` is the size of the beam.
+Common decoding strategies, such as greedy decoding or beam search, require running the model multiple times — generating `K` tokens can take `n*K` serial runs, where `n` is the size of the beam.
 Given the high cost of running large models, speculative decoding (also called assisted decoding) offers a more efficient alternative.

 The key idea behind speculative decoding is to use a smaller, approximate model (called the draft or assistant model) to generate candidate tokens.
 These tokens are then validated in a single forward pass by the larger model, speeding up the overall decoding process.
-This approach achieves the same sampling quality as autoregressive decoding but with significantly reduced computation time—up to 2x faster for large models.
+This approach achieves the same sampling quality as autoregressive decoding but with significantly reduced computation time — up to 2x faster for large models.

 ### How Speculative Decoding Works:
 1. **Draft Model**: A smaller, more efficient model proposes tokens one at a time.